tuckerweibell/recipe/src/components/EzCard/EzCard.md

 ### Card with Actions

-While call to actions are typically found at the bottom of a card, the space in the top-right can be include optional actions.
+While call to actions are typically found at the bottom of a card, quick actions may optionally be included in the card [Header](/components/ez-header).
 Optional actions should only be provided with a corresponding card title, such that the target of the action is clear.
+As the card header has limited space, it's recommended to minimize the number of actions offered.

 Consider wrapping actions in an EzLayout to manage how they stack at smaller breakpoints.